 The Assets of Community Value (England) Regulations 2012 aims to protect specific assets in the community.
 The NDP survey showed a significant majority valued a number of community assets of varying importance.
-However, to date, no applications have been made for Asset of Community Value (ACV)34 status.
-Registering these assets as ACVs under the Localism Act requires a process under the aegis of the Parish Council or voluntary body.
-ACVs and other Treasured and Heritage Assets are identified herein but with the exception of Local Green Spaces, the NDP is not the primary route to registration.
-It adds support through its evidence base.
-Registration of an ACV acts as a flag and reinforces refusal for a change of use35.
+However, to date, no applications have been made for Asset of Community Value (ACV)32 status.
+Registering these assets

-33 Note the George Inn and Pinchbecks garage are also used by parishioners however they are located in the adjacent Parish of Nether Wallop.
+31 Note the George Inn and Pinchbecks garage are also used by parishioners however they are located in the adjacent Parish of Nether Wallop.